 - Access to low cost loans with Churches Mutual

-The Diocese of Westminster is a faith-based charity with offices close to Victoria Train and Underground Station and just a short walk from St James Park and Westminster Underground stations.
+We are the Roman Catholic Diocese of Westminster, a faith-based charity with offices close to Victoria Train and Underground Station and just a short walk from St James Park and Westminster Underground stations.

-We are home to the Archbishop of Westminster (Cardinal Vincent Nichols) and our beautiful Westminster Cathedral.
-We are one of the leading Catholic dioceses in the country, delivering our charitable mission through our network of 208 schools, 212 parishes and several hundred social justice initiatives.
-We seek to positively impact the lives of all members of our community.
+We are home to the Archbishop of Westminster (Cardinal Vincent Nichols) & our beautiful Westminster Cathedral.
+We are one of the leading Catholic dioceses in the country, delivering our charitable mission through our network of 208 schools in which over 90,000 pupils attend daily, 212 parishes and several hundred social justice initiatives.
+We seek to positively impact the lives of all members of society.

-Our core values are Competence, Reliability, Honesty, Perseverance and Love
+Our core values are Competence, Reliability, Honesty, Perseverance & Love.

 Equal Opportunities & Living Wage Statement: